duckdb/duckdb-web/docs/sql/statements/pivot.md

 ### Using PIVOT within a SELECT statement
 The `PIVOT` statement may be included within a SELECT statement as a CTE ([a Common Table Expression, or WITH clause](../query_syntax/with)), or a subquery.
+This allows for a `PIVOT` to be used alongside other SQL logic, as well as for multiple `PIVOT`s to be used in one query.

 No `SELECT` is needed within the CTE, the `PIVOT` keyword can be thought of as taking its place.
 ```sql